akehn24/suomiflash/README.md

 - Python
 - Tkinter
 - CSV
-- Google Translate
+- Google Translate API
-- TextBlob

 ### To Do:
 - Look into separate files - can I put the windows that aren't the title screen there?
-- Separate tab with GTranslate API
-- Notebook tab box fill the app screen
-- Add text box to menu
+- Add box around text to menu
 - Hide menu screen while game is "running"
 - Capitilize language names -> is this worth doing?

-- Choose which language to show as vocab -> BLOCKED: need to figure out how to do multi-word translations
 - Spoken vs. Written words -> WIP, not enough yet